 categoryreports the category path being visited.

 purchasereports the orders placed.
-This is the basis for Web Extend revenue metrics.
+This is the basis for the revenue metrics.

 Use these JSFiddle examples to see these commands in action.
-Use the LIVE EVENTS viewer in your Predict Dashboard to check your implementation works.
+Use the LIVE EVENTS viewer in the Web Behavior box on the Data Sources page to check your implementation works.

 Step 5 – Validating the JS API Implementation

-Click the header of the box to get to the detailed Live Events screen.
+Click the link on the right-hand side of the box to get to the detailed Live Events screen.

 Inspector Gadget is the second API validation tool we provide.
 Inspector Gadget runs in the browser, and monitors API commands as they are sent from the browser.